HMS Spitfire (1782): French Revolutionary Wars

 Durham went on to enjoy considerable success during his brief stint in command during the early months of the French Revolutionary Wars.
-On 13 February 1793 he captured the privateer cutter Affrique (or Afrique), of Le Havre.
+On 13 February 1793, he captured the privateer cutter Affrique (or Afrique), of Le Havre.
 Affrique was a small vessel of only 22 tons (bm).
 She carried six swivel guns, twelve stand of small arms, fifty pistols, and 25 swords, all for a crew of 21 men.
 The capture of Affrique was the first capture of a vessel flying La tricolore.
 For this feat Lloyd's of London gave him a piece of plate worth 100 guineas, or £300 pounds, their first such award of the war.

-On 19 February 1793 he sent off his boats against a privateer sloop and two other sloops near Treeport, about a dozen miles north-east of Dieppe.
+On 19 February 1793, Durham sent off his boats against a privateer sloop and two other sloops near Treeport, about a dozen miles north-east of Dieppe.
 The fire from some 2,000 troops ashore with field pieces made it impossible to bring the prizes off but the British managed to knock the privateer to pieces and stove in and set fire to the other two vessels, one of which was carrying a cargo of fine brandy.